cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 </HighlightBox>

-In the previous sections, you created the objects, messages and clients that allow you to interface with your Checkers blockchain.
-Before you use them in an existing Checkers GUI, you need to have this GUI.
+In the previous sections, you created the objects, messages, and clients that allow you to interface with your Checkers blockchain.
+Before you use them in an existing Checkers GUI, you need one.

 The point of this exercise is not to create a GUI from the ground up for the game of checkers.
-Instead it is to show how to prepare a GUI for use with the checkers blockchain.
+Instead, it is to show how to prepare a GUI for use with the checkers blockchain.
 So pick a checkers GUI you like.

 [This one](https://github.com/nablsi14/react-checkers) is a good choice.
-It has not been updated in quite some time, so to avoid any version incompatibilities, you are going to:
+However, it has not been updated recently, so to avoid any version incompatibilities you are going to:

 * Reuse `react-checkers` components instead of the whole repository.
-* Reuse them in a brand new React app.
+* Reuse them in a new React app.

 The actions that you need to take:

-* Create a brand new React app separately.
+* Create a separate new React app.
-* Copy and install, with newer and exact versions, the app elements into your repo.
+* Copy and install newer and exact versions of the app elements into your repo.
 * Take the existing GUI into your repo.
-* Fix errors related to changes in the packages' versions.
+* Fix errors related to changes in the package versions.
-* Tighten up the code slightly.
+* Tighten the code slightly.

 ## Prepare the files and folders

 ### Create a new React app

-This is straightforward.
 In a separate folder, run:

 ```sh
 $ npx create-react-app checkers-gui-tmp --template typescript